 Negotiate a Settlement

+It will usually take some back and forth to secure fair personal injury compensation for the losses associated with your injuries.
 It will usually take some back and forth to secure fair compensation for the losses associated with your injuries.
-More than 95% of all personal injury claims are settled before trial.
+Nearly three-quarters of all personal injury claims are settled before trial.

 The negotiation process is usually successful.
 However, if the insurance company refuses to make an acceptable settlement offer, you may have to file a lawsuit.
 This tells the insurance company that you mean business.